paceface/dvd-database-advanced-sql/README.md

 # DVD Rental Database - Advanced SQL queries
 In this project I am creating some reports using the Sakila Sample Database.
 It is a programmatically generate database for a fictitious DVD rental chain.
 The database is open source under the BSD License.
 The database can be downloaded at <https://www.postgresqltutorial.com/postgresql-sample-database/>.

+Here's a brief rundown of each file in this repo.
 The queries we written for a Postgres environment.

 ## What was the first purchase made by each customer?
 *SQL used: CTE, window, partition, row_number(), join*